HewlettPackard/codar-ce/README.md

 •	**Ease of automation**.
 Supports HPE OO CE which is  the native automation tool which helps the end user to automate any complex steps.
 It contains 6000+ pre-created automated operations and workflows which can be		leveraged to automate the installation of software and deployment application from day1.

-•	**Integration with third party products** like vCenter, AWS, OpenStack, Docker, Chef, Puppet, Mesosphere etc. SDK to integrate with home grown products or any third party products
+•	**Integration with third party products** like **vCenter, AWS, OpenStack, Docker, Chef, Puppet and Mesosphere** etc. SDK to integrate with home grown products or any third party products

-•	**20+ integration with HP Software products**
+•	**20+ integration with HP Software products like HPE Sitescope, HPE Application Lifecycle Management HPE Helion Development Platform, HPE Stackato, HPE Oneview etc.**

-•	Build **Cloud agnostic blueprints** to deploy the application across different cloud vendor
+•	Build **Cloud Agnostic blueprints** to deploy the application across different cloud vendor

-•	Build **Cloud native blueprints** to make the application components deployed as “micro-services”
+•	Build **Cloud Native blueprints** to make the application components deployed as “micro-services”

 •	Supports **northbound interface**